ARTEMIS Core Curriculum

 Explore the Fundamentals of Space Weather—dynamic conditions in space driven by solar activity and modified by the interplanetary medium and Earth’s magnetic field.
 Examine key phenomena such as solar flares, proton events, interplanetary coronal mass ejections (ICMEs), and coronal holes, and understand how these factors, along with the 11-year solar cycle and galactic cosmic rays, impact satellite operations, sensor performance, and space access reliability.

-Week 1: May 22-24 (Hawaii)
+Week 1: July 24-26 (Hawaii)

-Thursday May 22, 2025 (UH Campus)
+Thursday July 24, 2025 (UH Campus)

-- 07:45 – Check-in and Breakfast
+- 07:45 – Check in and Breakfast

 - 08:15 – UH and MDAA Program Welcome